Distributed Graph Neural Network Training: A Survey: GNN Communication Protocols

+\blue{ In systems that adopt the chunk-based execution model introduced in Section~\ref{sec:chunk-based-execution}, such as SAR~\cite{sar_mlsys22}, DistGNN~\cite{distgnn_sc_2021} and FlexGraph~\cite{flexgraph_eurosys_2021}, the aggregation of each neighborhood chunk can be treated as a sub-task, providing the opportunity to overlap the communication and computation of different chunks. } Here we call the aggregation of a vertex's partial neighborhood the \textit{partial aggregation}.
 SAR~\cite{sar_mlsys22} aggregates the chunks in a predefined order.
-Each worker in SAR first computes the partial aggregation of the local neighborhood of the target vertex, then fetches the remote neighborhood in the predefined order, and computes the partial aggregation of the remote neighborhood, and accumulates the results at local one-by-one.
+Each worker in SAR first computes the partial aggregation of the local neighborhood of the target vertex, then fetches the remote neighborhood in the predefined order, computes the partial aggregation of the remote neighborhood, and accumulates the results at local one-by-one.
 Consequently, the aggregation of the complete neighborhood in SAR is divided into different stages, and in each stage, a partial aggregation is performed.
 The final aggregation is computed when all partial aggregation completes.
-SAR applies the pipeline-based communication protocol to reduce memory consumption since it does not need to store all the features of the neighborhood and compute the aggregation at once.
-Furthermore, to reduce the overhead of network communication caused by the transfer of the partial neighborhood, DeepGalois~\cite{deepgalois_mlsys21} performs a remote partial aggregation before communication.
+SAR applies the pipeline-based communication protocol to reduce memory consumption since it does not need to store all the features of the neighborhood and compute the aggregation at once. \blue{ParallelGCN adopts a similar idea without pre-defining the aggregation order.
+The remote chunks of neighborhood are received in a random order, and it starts aggregating the received vertices immediately.} Furthermore, to reduce the overhead of network communication caused by transferring of the partial neighborhood, DeepGalois~\cite{deepgalois_mlsys21} performs a remote partial aggregation before communication.
 Therefore, only the partial aggregation results need to be transferred.
+The cd-0 communication strategy in DistGNN is similar, which simply performs remote partial aggregation, fetches it to the local worker, and computes the final aggregation result.
 To further improve the training efficiency, FlexGraph~\cite{flexgraph_eurosys_2021} overlaps the computation and communication.
 Each worker first issues a request to partially aggregate the neighborhood at the remote worker and then computes the local partial aggregation while waiting for the remote partial aggregations to complete the transfer.
 After receiving the remote partial aggregations, the worker directly aggregates them with the local partial aggregation.
 Therefore, the local partial aggregation is overlapped with the communication to get remote partial aggregation.
-Note that the above P2P-based protocol is orthogonal to pipeline-based communication, and they can be applied in one system.
-For example, aforementioned DistGNN~\cite{distgnn_sc_2021} also incorporates with the pipeline-based communication.
-The cd-0 communication strategy in DistGNN is similar to that in DeepGalois~\cite{deepgalois_mlsys21}, which simply performs remote partial aggregation, fetches it to the local worker, and computes the final aggregation result.